1991 World Series: Game 5

+Atlanta's Lonnie Smith hit his third home run of the series in Game 5, the most of any player during the series.

 In Game 5, Tom Glavine faced Kevin Tapani in a Game 2 rematch.
 Unlike the previous game, neither pitcher had his best stuff this time around, with Tapani falling apart in the 4th and Glavine in the 6th.
 Whereas in their first matchup the game was relatively close, Game 5 would be the biggest offensive outburst of the series for either team.
 But despite the score, the game was kept close until after the 7th inning stretch.

 For three innings, the pitchers matched zeroes.
 In the fourth, Ron Gant singled to left and David Justice homered off the top of the left-field wall for a 2–0 Braves lead.
 Sid Bream followed up with a walk, and Greg Olson then hit what appeared to be a double play grounder to second.
 But the ball hit Bream's leg, resulting in Bream being called out for runner interference and Olson safe at first.
 Mark Lemke, the hero of Games 3 and 4, drilled a triple that scored Olson, and then scored on a double by Rafael Belliard At this point, the Braves led 4–0, their biggest lead in any game in the Series.

 In the fifth, Terry Pendleton and Gant singled, with Pendleton moving to third.
 Then Justice hit into a fielder's choice that scored Pendleton and gave the Braves a 5–0 lead.
 With Glavine working on a two-hitter, the game seemed in hand for the Braves.
 But Glavine's control deserted him in the sixth inning and he was pulled from the game.
 Chuck Knoblauch reached on a one-out walk and then went to third on a single by Kirby Puckett.
 A walk to Chili Davis loaded the bases, and Glavine suddenly had difficulty finding the strike zone.
 He gave up two runs on bases-loaded walks to Brian Harper and Scott Leius.
 Kent Mercker came on to get out of the jam and got the last two outs with one additional run scoring.
 The game entered the seventh with the Braves leading 5–3.